kondrak/vkQuake2/README.md

 - vk_validation command to enable layers (0 - off, 1 - warnings and errors, 2 - full validation, defaults to 2 in debug builds and 0 in release)
 - vk_picmip and vk_round_down GL equivalents
 - vk_log - redirects layer messages to file
+- vk_flashblend - dynamic light drawing control (lightmap or really dynamic)
+- vk_finish - basically inserts vkDeviceWaitIdle when necessary - added for completness' sake (a glFinish() equivalent in the original) but really, don't use it!
+- vk_lockpvs - equivalent to GL
+- vk_polyblend - equivalent to GL
 - skipped 8-bit textures - no modern hardware even supports it these days